BackmanLab/PWSpy/README.md

 ### First time startup
 While the `pwspy` package has many facets one of the major components is the "PWS Analysis App" GUI which is used to analyze PWS data.
-There are multiple ways that you can run this application.
+There are multiple ways that you can run this application:

 1. On Windows a `PWS Analysis` shortcut should appear in your Start Menu under the `Anaconda` category

-2. type `PWSAnalysis` into the command prompt for the Conda environment that `pwspy` is installed in.
+2. Type `PWSAnalysis` into the command prompt for the Conda environment that `pwspy` is installed in.

 3. In `Anaconda-Navigator` an app named `pwspy` should appear.